slaskis/rack-failtale/README.md

 TODO:
 -----

-* Allow for reporting to a Failtale service on other domains than the official.
+* Allow for reporting to a Failtale service on other domains than failtale.be. (see FailtaleReporter::base_uri)
+* Allow for filtering of the exceptions and environment variables (so we won't show passwords and such in plain text)